 The IRC will conduct regular assessments and provide reports to the Manager and annually to security holders of the Company on its activities, as required by NI 81-107.
-The annual report of the IRC will be available free of charge from the Manager on request by contacting the Manager at 416-366-2931 and will be filed on SEDAR and posted on the Manager's website at www.mmainvestments.com.
+The annual report of the IRC will be available free of charge from the Manager on request by contacting the Manager at 416-366-2931 and will be filed on SEDAR+ and posted on the Company's website at www.canadiangeneralinvestments.ca.

 In accordance with NI 81-107, the Manager set the initial compensation for IRC members.
-Going forward, the IRC has sole authority to determine members' compensation.
 The main components of compensation for members of the IRC are annual fees and per meeting fees for each IRC meeting attended plus reimbursement of expenses.
-Effective November 1, 2020, each member of the IRC is entitled to receive an annual position fee and retainer of \$4,900 (\$8,000 for the Chair) and an attendance fee of \$1,600 per meeting.
-Total 2020 compensation paid to each individual member of the IRC was as follows: R. Neil Raymond - \$11,033, James F. Billett - \$7,933, Marcia Lewis Brown - \$4,978 and A. Michelle Lally - \$7,933.
-Richard O'C. Whittall, who served on the IRC until April 15, 2020, received \$2,969.
 Expenses of the IRC may include premiums for insurance coverage, legal fees, travel expenses and reasonable out-of-pocket expenses.
-During the fiscal year ended December 31, 2020, IRC members' fees and expenses were \$36,000 in total.
+During the fiscal year ended December 31, 2023, IRC members' fees and expenses were \$49,000 in total.